 However, a secured lender may be prevented from enforcing its security during the administration process.
 The administration process will usually last 28 business days, but may be extended.

 Book XX of the Belgian Economic Law Code provides certain procedures aimed at allowing the continuation of businesses where it is economically possible.
-It is possible to distinguish between the pre-procedural phase and the judicial reorganization:
+It is possible to distinguish between the pre-procedural phase on the one hand and the judicial reorganization and transfer under the court’s supervision on the other:

-Under this phase, the debtor can negotiate an amicable settlement with all his creditors, or with two or more of them, without entering into a judicial reorganization.
+Under this phase, the debtor can negotiate an amicable settlement with one or more of his creditors with a view to restructuring part or all of its assets and activities, without entering into a judicial reorganization.
+The content of this agreement can be decided freely by the parties and is not opposable to third parties not involved in the agreement.
 Should the company ultimately fail, these settlements are bankruptcy proof.

-Article XX.39 of the BELC distinguishes between three types of judicial reorganization measures:
+The BELC distinguishes between two main types of judicial reorganization measures:

 If the commercial court grants one of the forms of judicial reorganization, a suspension period is imposed, during which the debtor cannot be declared bankrupt nor be wound up by a court order if it is a legal entity, and no enforcement measures can be taken.
 The commercial court appoints from amongst its members a ‘delegated judge’ (juge délégué/gedelegeerde rechter), who will assist the debtor and supervise the procedure.